Azure/azure-sdk-for-python/doc/deprecation_process.md

 ## CHANGELOG.md and _version.py

-- Update the version in the `azure/mypackage/_version.py` file to the next beta or patch version.
+- Update the version in the `azure/mypackage/_version.py` file to the next patch version.
 This file may be called `version.py` if your package is very old.
 For example:
-  - If the last released version was 1.2.3b1, the new version should be 1.2.3b2.
+  - If the last released version was 1.2.3b1, the new version should be 1.2.4.
   - If the last released version was 1.2.3, the new version should be 1.2.4.
 - In `CHANGELOG.md`, add the new version with the same disclaimer as in the `README.md`.
 For example:
   > ## 1.2.4 (2023-03-31)